-Dr. Simon Belanger, Arctus scientific director, is a professor in remote sensing at the Université du Québec a Rimouski (UQAR).
+Dr. Simon Bélanger, Arctus scientific director, is a professor in remote sensing at the Université du Québec a Rimouski (UQAR).
 He has more than fifteen years of experience in the field of ocean colour remote sensing.
 SB worked successively for the department of fisheries and oceans of Canada at Maurice Lamontagne Institute, the European Space Agency (ESA-ESRIN) and ACRI-ST. He was actively involved in MERIS commissioning phase after the launch of ENVISAT in 2002.
 Dr Bélanger obtained his PhD in 2006 (“Response of light-related carbon fluxes in the Arctic Ocean to climate change: Quantification and monitoring of dissolved organic matter photo-oxidation in the Beaufort Sea using satellite remote sensing”) under the direction of Dr Marcel Babin at the Laboratoire d’Océanographie de Villefranche (LOV), France.
-His research interest are broad, from atmospheric correction and bio-optical algorithms improvement to applications of remote sensing to ocean biogeochemistry problems (primary production and photochemical processes from space).
+His research interests are broad, from atmospheric correction and bio-optical algorithms improvement to applications of remote sensing to ocean biogeochemistry problems (primary production and photochemical processes from space).
 He has created the AquaTel lab (Laboratoire d’optique aquatique et de télédétection) at UQAR.
 He is a member of the International Ocean Colour Coordinating Group (IOCCG).

-Dr. Christiane Dufresne, recently joined the Arctus team as the Project Manager for the project Earth observation solutions addressing coastal erosion issues, their impacts on ecosystems and the risks to infrastructure assets, funded by the Canadian Space Agency (CSA) under the Climate Change Impacts and Ecosystem Resilience Program (CCIER).
-She also manage he project ’Modélisation hydrodynamique 3D de la Baie de Sept-Îles’, funded by INREST, in which she is the main modeler.
-She is a physical oceanographer whose work focuses on interactions of environmental compartments (i.e. ocean, atmosphere, rivers, sediments, ice).
+Dr. Christiane Dufresne is a Project Manager and researcher in coastal oceanography.
+She manages projects related to coastal erosion and ocean modelling.
+She currently leads the SIMBA project – Système Intégré de Modélisation de la Baleine noire de l’Atlantique funded by the Canadian Space Agency through the smartWhales initiative.
+She recently managed the project Earth observation solutions addressing coastal erosion issues, their impacts on ecosystems and the risks to infrastructure assets, funded by the Canadian Space Agency under the Climate Change Impacts and Ecosystem Resilience Program (CCIER).
+She was also PM and lead modeler for the project Modélisation hydrodynamique 3D de la Baie de Sept-Îles, funded by INREST.
+Christiane is a physical oceanographer whose work focuses on interactions of environmental compartments (i.e. ocean, atmosphere, rivers, sediments, ice).
 She assesses hydrodynamics influence on sediment dynamics and biogeochemical processes through an inter-disciplinary approach, using in situ observations and numerical models.
-For the past 10 years, she has developed and handled several international projects to enhance the management of the coastal ocean.
-She developed a hydro-sedimentary model to support a post-accidental management tool for contaminants dispersion, and she contributed to the development of a biophysical model to identify Arctic and Nordic krill circuits of production in the Gulf of St. Lawrence, among others.
+For the past 10 years, she has developed and handled several international projects aiming to support coastal management.
+In her spare time, Christiane enjoys cycling and snowboarding.

-Thomas Jaegler, has joint our team to support activities as part of Sentinel-3 Mission Performance Center (S3-MPC) (ESA contract).
+Thomas Jaegler has joined our team to support activities as part of Sentinel-3 Mission Performance Center (S3-MPC) (ESA contract).
 His research interests involve optical remote sensing, in-water bio-optical and radiometric measurements.
 Thomas has extended knowledge in processing, analyzing and displaying spatial dataset for environmental applications using Open Source tools like R, GRASS, Python, GDAL etc. He is currently working on implementing a processing chain for the validation of Level 2 marine product of OLCI (Ocean Land Color Imager) sensor onboard Sentinel 3 satellite.
 He has collaborated on a review on the detection of Vibrio non-cholerae in the Canadian coastal water in February 2017.
-He has collaborated with Hatfield consultant on the development of a chlorophyll-retrieval algorithm for the monitoring of Northern lake in Canada together as part of the Looknorth-funded.
+He has collaborated with Hatfield Consultant on the development of a chlorophyll-retrieval algorithm for the monitoring of Northern lake in Canada together as part of the Looknorth-funded.
 He has also participated at the feasibility study on monitoring environmental variables during the construction of Port of Montreal new infrastructure.

-Dr. Yanqun Pan, has recently joined the Arctus team (October 5, 2020) after completing a 2-yr postdoc at UQAR under Dr Bélanger’s supervision.
+Dr. Yanqun Pan has recently joined the Arctus team (October 5, 2020) after completing a 2-yr postdoc at UQAR under Dr Bélanger’s supervision.
 Dr. Pan obtained a PhD in geographic information systems (GIS) in 2018.
 He has strong skills in statistics, machine learning, deep AI, and EO data visualization.
 Prior to pursuing his Ph.D., Dr. Pan worked at an international hightech company in China (CHCNAV).
 As a software development engineer, he developed excellent skills in software design, mastering multiple programming languages such as Java, Python and C, as well as the use of databases like Oracle and MySQL.
 He has developed different atmospheric correction algorithms for turbid waters based on genetic algorithms and neural networks.

 Mr. Robert Duplain, Arctus Chief Financial Officer, is a professionnal engineer who has developed extensive skills over 25 years of practical experience in engineering, R&D, project management and as consultant in the field of technological development.
 He worked at Bombardier Research Center and was member of the management team for Canadian Frigate construction Project at a major canadian shipyard.
 Robert joined KPMG in 1994 and developed a practice to assist clients in structuring and presenting R&D projects to facilitate financing.
 He collaborated with ACRI-ST for the ESA project Earth Watch.